-Shareholder Communications with the Board
+Communications with the Board

-Any shareholder desiring to communicate with the Board of Directors may do so in writing by sending a letter addressed to The Board of Directors, c/o Corporate Secretary, 6 Liberty Lane West, Hampton, NH 03842, or via email to the following address: whitney@unitil.com.
-The Corporate Secretary has been instructed by the Board to promptly forward communications received to each member of the Board of Directors.
+Shareholders and other interested parties desiring to communicate with the Board of Directors, a committee of the Board of Directors, or a member of the Board of Directors may do so in writing by sending a letter c/o Corporate Secretary, Unitil Corporation, 6 Liberty Lane West, Hampton, New Hampshire 03842-1720 or via email to whitney@unitil.com.
+The Company will screen such mail for security purposes.
+The Corporate Secretary will determine whether the communication relates to business matters that are relevant to the Company and, if so, promptly forward the communication to the appropriate Director(s).